ioparaskev/onionmx/SRV.md

 # Configure the script

-Create a copy of the postdns.ini file and rename it postdns.local.ini to avoid tampering with the reference config (if no postdns.local.ini exists, the reference config will be used)
+Create a copy of the onionrouter.ini file and rename it onionrouter.local.ini to avoid tampering with the reference config (if no onionrouter.local.ini exists, the reference config will be used)

 Edit the config file and change